tsssni/carol-engine/README.md

   - ACES

 - **Temporal Anti-Aliasing**
+  - Impleted vai compute shader
   - Jitter the sample position via Halton low-discrepancy sequence (from Unreal Engine 4)
   - Blend current and history pixel colors in YCoCg space (from Unreal Engine 4)
   - Clip the history pixel color via the bounding-box constructed by the expectation and variance of colors of the sampled neighboring pixel (from NVIDIA)
 - **OIT**
-  - Implemented via per-pixel linked-list
+  - Implemented via per-pixel linked-list and compute shader